Deep State Conspiracy: ‘Foe’ Barack Obama Accused Of Undermining Trump

 “They’re training an army of agitators to sabotage Trump and his policies while at the same time protecting Obama’s legacy, like Obamacare and the dreamers.
 OFA is listed prominently on Obama’s new web site, OFA, Organizing for Action.”

-The rapidly growing theory that Obama has placed operatives within the government, in an effort to undermine Trump’s presidency, has prompted President Trump to take action and ask for an investigation.
+The rapidly growing theory that Obama has placed operatives within the government to undermine Trump’s presidency has prompted President Trump to take action and ask for an investigation.

 The Republicans in Congress have suggested that the conservative news media reports on wiretapping, in combination with the rapidly growing “deep state” conspiracy theory, may have prompted Trump to take action without any real proof.
 Members of the Congress have, however, paired their critique with a promise to fully investigate his claims.

-Do you believe that former president Barack Obama is working to undermine the Trump administration in a “deep state conspiracy,” or is he simply helping Americans fulfil their constitutional freedom of assembly?
+Do you believe that former president Barack Obama is working to undermine the Trump administration in a “deep state conspiracy,” or is he simply helping Americans fulfill their constitutional freedom of assembly?
 Let us know what you think in the comments below.